 The PCB is divided in four regions, as they are defined in the chapter 4.1 and it is based on the component detection and component classification results of the PCB.

 The ILCD format is used to import ILCD models of the electronic components from databases, create automatically PCB models in MATLAB and export the model.
 They can be imported in any LCA software which supports imports of ILCD data, such as GaBi or OpenLCA.
 The LCI-model in this approach is a generalized model for printed circuit boards and it is developed to handle PCBs from scrap automatically.
-There are two ILCD-PCB models which are created and can be imported in LCA software: the PCB-LCI model and the PCB-composition model.
+Two ILCD-PCB models are created and can be imported in LCA software: the PCB-LCI model and the PCB-composition model.

 The PCB-LCI model represents the LCI model of the PCB and uses full aggregated data to quantify energy, raw material requirements, emissions, solid waste and other releases.
 The flow diagram for a generalized PCB model is shown in Figure 54.
 The PCB consists of the four different PCB regions which are modeled as follows: